Zhengkaluo/GameEngine_PersonalProject/README.md

 ![image](https://github.com/Zhengkaluo/GameEngine_PersonalProject/blob/main/IMG/Trciky%20Errors.png)

-when we go to kaluoengine header, it contains entry point and entry point contains a main function
+when we go to kaluoengine header, it contains entry point and entry point contains a main function, so we do not include entiry point at our engine file
 ```
 //---Entry point------